Melbourne coffee guide: Melbourne’s Cafe Menu’s explained

 Generally speaking, the espresso shot is poured in a glass with a scoop of ice cream and then topped with cold milk.
 If you want it without the calories then it’s usually best to specify that you’d like an ‘iced latte’ or an ‘iced long black’

-Bullet Coffee is something that I expected to see more of on the menu in Australia but it’s not actually that common.
+Bullet Coffee is something that I expected to see more of on the menu in Oz but it’s not actually that common.
 What makes a bullet coffee unique is that it is made with butter.
+Sounds odd?

-Well actually once melted, the butter turns the coffee the same colour as milk would.
-The fat from the butter keeps you fuller of longer and give you tons of energy, hence the ‘bullet’ part.
+Well actually once melted, the butter turns the coffee the same colour as milk would and the fat from the butter is supposed to keep you fuller of longer and give you tons of energy, hence the ‘bullet’ part.

 Want to know the best cafes to get a coffee in Melbourne?
 Take a look at my top picks here.